analythium/deps/README.md

 based on the comments and query system requirements for the packages where those requirements are known for a particular platform.
 The summary is written into the `dependencies.json` file.
-Optionally, the system requirements are written into the `dependencies.json` file.
+Optionally, the system requirements are written into the `dependencies.json` file as well.

 `install()` will look for the `dependencies.json` file in the root of the project directory and perform dependency installation if the file exists.
-If the file does not exist, it uses `create()` to create that file before attempting installation.
+If the file does not exist, it uses `create()` to create that file before attempting installation but removes the `dependencies.json` file afterwards, leaving no trace.

 ## deps-cli